actions/setup-dotnet/README.md

 ```
 **Installation from global.json**

-When the `dotnet-version` input is used along withthe `global-json-file` input, the `dotnet-version` output contains the version resolved from the `global.json`.
+When the `dotnet-version` input is used along with the `global-json-file` input, the `dotnet-version` output contains the version resolved from the `global.json`.

 ```yaml
     - uses: actions/setup-dotnet@v3